Jairus C. Fairchild: Family and personal life

 Jairus Fairchild married Sally Blair in the spring of 1826.
 They had five children together, with four surviving to adulthood.
 The first four children were born in Franklin Mills, Ohio, between 1827 and 1831.
 Their fifth child, Charles, was born in Cleveland in 1838.

-His daughter Sarah married and divorced Madison businessman Eliab B. Dean, Jr. She later married University of Wisconsin Professor Obadiah Milton Conover.
+His daughter Sarah married and divorced Madison businessman E. B. Dean.
+She later married University of Wisconsin Professor Obadiah Milton Conover.
 His two eldest surviving sons were also active in Wisconsin politics, with Cassius Fairchild serving in the Wisconsin State Assembly and Lucius Fairchild serving as Governor of Wisconsin for three terms, from 1866 to 1872.

-All three sons joined the Union cause in the American Civil War, Lucius and Cassius both achieved the rank of Brigadier General, serving with the Wisconsin Volunteer Infantry.
+All three sons joined the Union cause in the American Civil War.
+Lucius and Cassius both achieved the rank of Brigadier General, serving with the Wisconsin Volunteer Infantry.
 Charles served as a paymaster in the Union Navy.

+Jairus C. Fairchild died in Madison on July 18, 1862, and was buried at Forest Hill Cemetery.